Laniakea-elixir-it/Documentation/source/admin_documentation/vpn/vpn.rst

 This playbook turns an **Ubuntu 22.04** VM into a **bastion** that accepts SSH logins via **OpenID Connect (device code flow)** using the ``pam_oauth2_device`` module.

 .. note::
-   If you're configuring the VM where you're running as your bastion host make sure that the vm match the requirements, if you'll integrate the terraform part also, this is not necessary.
+   If you are manually configuring the VM to act as a bastion host, ensure that the instance meets all the specified requirements.
+However, if you are using the Terraform integration, these manual steps are not necessary as the configuration is handled automatically.

-   The version used for the pam module is reported here:
+   The specific version of the PAM module used is:
    `pam_oauth2_device <https://github.com/Laniakea-elixir-it/pam_oauth2_device>`_.

 The playbook performs the following tasks: